-US Airways Group takes wing as one of the nation's leading passenger carriers.
-Along with its regional affiliates, US Airways serves about 200 cities, mainly in the US and Canada, but also in Latin America, the Caribbean, the Middle East, and Europe.
+After merging with American Airlines in late 2013, US Airways Group soars as one of the world's leading passenger carriers.
+US Airways serves more than 330 destinations, mainly in the US and Canada, but also in Latin America, the Caribbean, the Middle East, and Europe.
 It uses about 340 jets on mainline routes; regional service is provided by subsidiaries Piedmont Airlines and PSA with more than 90 aircraft.
-US Airways extends its network via the Star Alliance, a marketing and code-sharing partnership led by United Continental's United Airlines and Lufthansa.
+US Airways extends its network via the Star Alliance, a marketing and code-sharing partnership led by US Airways, United Continental's United Airlines, Lufthansa, and Singapore Airlines.
 (Code-sharing allows airlines to sell tickets on one another's flights and thus offer more destinations.)

-In addition to its nonstop route between the US and China (Beijing), US Airways added flights to Dublin, Ireland, and Madrid, Spain, in mid-2011.
-US Airways plans to expand its fleet of Airbus wide-body jets intended for overseas routes to fill the demand.
+In addition to its nonstop route between the US and China (Beijing), US Airways added flights to Madrid and Dublin, Ireland, in mid-2011.
+US Airways is expanding its fleet of Airbus wide-body jets intended for overseas routes to fill the demand.